-The choice of implants and the surgical technique used also factor into your end result.
+The choice of breast implants and the surgical technique used also factor into your end result.

-After surgery you may have obvious upper pole due to swelling and temporary implant placement.
-From the side, your breasts may bulge at the top because the implant hasn’t dropped yet (settled down in to the pocket), the muscle is holding it tightly in place higher up your chest (with implants placed under the muscle) and you have a whole bunch of swelling.
+After your breast augmentation you may have obvious upper pole due to swelling and temporary implant placement.
+From the side, your breasts may bulge at the top because the breast implant hasn’t dropped yet (settled down in to the pocket), the muscle is holding it tightly in place higher up your chest (with implants placed under the muscle) and you have a whole bunch of swelling.

 It gets better though!

-Patience is sooooo important in the early days and weeks (even months).
+Patience is sooooo important in the early days and weeks (even months) after your breast augmentation.
 You wouldn't be alone if you liked the upper fullness of their breasts before the swelling had gone.
 BUT you gain so much after drop and fluff... you'll be able to manipulate your breasts in to the shape you want with the right bra!